 An admission deposit of $1,500 is required for students applying to Wake Forest University.
 All admissions deposits must be submitted to the director of admissions and are nonrefundable.
 The applicable deposit is credited to the student’s charges for the semester for which he or she has been accepted for admission.

 Individual instruction music fees are required in addition to tuition for students enrolling for individual study in applied music in the Department of Music and are billed to the student account by Student Financial Services.
-The fee is $325 for ½-hour music classes and $650 for 1-hour music classes with a maximum fee of $650 per semester.
+The fee is $325 for ½-hour music classes and $650 for 1-hour music classes.

 A one-time nonrefundable new-student orientation fee of $270 is charged to all new and transfer students in the fall semester.

-A mandatory nonrefundable student health fee of $490 per year is charged for all full time students.
+A mandatory nonrefundable student health fee of $550 per year is charged for all full-time Reynolda campus students.

-A mandatory nonrefundable student activity fee of $200 per year is charged to all full time students.
+A mandatory nonrefundable student activity fee of $206 per year is charged to all full-time Reynolda campus students.

-A mandatory nonrefundable wellness fee of $372 per year is charged to all full time students.
+A mandatory nonrefundable wellness fee of $394 per year is charged to all full-time Reynolda campus students.

 A continuous enrollment fee of $100 per semester is charged to a student who has been granted continuous enrollment.